 Graduate RA, University of Chicago

-I am a doctoral student in the Chicago sociology department.
-My research focuses on the questions of how belief systems are structured and why certain ideas seem to “go together.”
+I am a doctoral candidate in the Chicago sociology department.
+My research focuses on the questions of how belief systems are structured and why certain ideas "go together."
 By applying state-of-the-art computational methods, I attempt to shed new light on these age-old questions from the sociology of knowledge and culture.

 Before coming to the University of Chicago, I earned my BA in Sociology at the University of Michigan and worked as a research associate with the Chitwan Valley Family Study at the UM Institute for Social Research.
 During my time at Michigan, I conducted research on the effects of agricultural technology adoption among subsistence farm households in Nepal.